MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Protocol mapping documents MAY specify additional underscore-prefixed labels to be prepended.
-For schemes that specify a port (Section 3.2.3 of {{?URI=RFC3986}}), one reasonable possibility is to prepend the indicated port number (or the default if no port number is specified).
+For schemes that specify a port (Section 3.2.3 of {{?URI=RFC3986}}), one reasonable possibility is to prepend the indicated port number if a non-default port number is specified.
 We term this behavior "Port Prefix Naming", and use it in the examples throughout this document.

 See {{httpsnames}} for the HTTPS RR behavior.